 The 1936 Buffalo Nickel was one of the final versions of the coin to be minted, produced towards the end of a 25-year run that started in 1913.
-Part of a famous collection that includes a number of coins that sell for startling prices, what does the 1936 range have to offer in that regard?
+Part of a famous collection that includes several coins that sell for startling prices, what does the 1936 range have to offer in that regard?

 1936 Buffalo Nickel: Mint Types

-As with the majority of Buffalo nickels, the 1936 coins were produced in three different cities across the US.
-You’ll be able to identify the origin thanks to a small mint mark, although some coins bear no mark whatsoever.
+As with most Buffalo nickels, the 1936 coins were produced in three different cities across the US.
+You’ll be able to identify the origin thanks to a small mint mark, although some coins bear no mark.
 We’ve come up with a guide to each coin, found below.

 1936 Buffalo Nickel

 The first 1936 Buffalo nickel we’ll be looking at was produced in Philadelphia.
-Phillie tended to be where the majority of coins were produced in the US, which is a tradition that is still followed today.
+Phillie tended to be where the majority of coins were produced in the US, a tradition still followed today.
 118,997,000 were produced in total, eclipsing the others by a significant margin.

-Since 1980, all coins minted there have the “P” mintmark, but the same isn’t so for the majority of older coins.
+Since 1980, all coins minted there have the “P” mintmark, but the same isn’t for most older coins.
 Instead, there’s no usually no mark to be found, so it’s easy to tell the difference.
 However, the 1936 Buffalo nickel is an exception, with a P marked on the coin.
 The mint mark is found on the reverse, under the buffalo.

 1936-D Buffalo Nickel